BonusCodePoker

-Maybe you’ve spent many of the quieter moments at the poker table contemplating life, the weather, your next meal… Or analyzing your opponents’ playing styles.
+Maybe you've spent many of the quieter moments at the poker table contemplating life, the weather, your next meal, or analyzing your opponents' playing styles.
 But just maybe you spend those quiet moments thinking about the game of poker itself and all its various trappings.
 For example, “Why are poker tables green?”.
-It might sound like a bit of a stoner’s musing, but it is kind of interesting, right.
-Like green felt is so ubiquitous with poker, and lots of other casino games, but was it always this way?
-Let’s delve into the mystery and see if we can come up with a satisfying answer.
+It might sound like a bit of a stoner's musing, but it is kind of interesting, right.
+Like green felt is so ubiquitous with poker, and lots of other casino games, but why are poker tables green?
+Let's delve into the mystery and see if we can come up with a satisfying answer…

 Were poker tables always green?